H4HWV2011/msjarvis-public-docs/thesis/15-pituitary-and-global-modes.md

   Consciousness coordination logs already include fields describing which GBIM services and consciousness layers are active, and reference scores and discrepancies between mesh status and integrated beliefs, providing evidence that introspective summaries can incorporate mode‑like metadata about system configuration.

 - **Consolidated memory annotated with configuration**
-  Consolidation pipelines that route through coordinated and final unified apps can include fields such as `woah_active`, `darwin_godel_active`, and the specific pipeline layers traversed, so that long‑term memory entries implicitly record which global mechanisms were engaged when a particular episode occurred.
+  Consolidation pipelines that route through coordinated and final unified apps can include fields such as `woah_active`, `darwin_godel_active`, `fifth_dgm_active`, and the specific pipeline layers traversed, so that long‑term memory entries implicitly record which global mechanisms were engaged when a particular episode occurred.

 - **Feedback loops into global settings**
   Because the Constitutional Guardian maintains a detailed audit trail and WOAH/DGM analyzers report complexity and integration measures, higher‑level optimization or governance processes can examine these records to motivate adjustments—tightening constraints, altering role emphasis, or changing orchestrator modes when certain patterns of violations or instabilities are observed.